 The state Insurance Department is now studying the network adequacy rules that allowed the Anthem plans to be approved.

-Four other insurers, Harvard Pilgrim Health Care, Minuteman Health, Assurant Health, and Maine Community Health Options plan to join the exchange in 2015 and 2016.
+Four other insurers, Harvard Pilgrim Health Care, Minuteman Health, Assurant Health, and Maine Community Health Options are offering plans on the exchange for 2015.

 New Hampshire also decided to expand Medicaid eligibility under the Affordable Care Act.

 Originally the Affordable Care Act required states to expand Medicaid eligibility starting in 2014, or the federal government would stop matching state contributions to Medicaid.
 However, the U.S. Supreme Court ruled that the federal government cannot deny matching funds if a state decides not to expand Medicaid.